marlene-rinker/data-structures-and-algorithms/README.md

 ## API
 `insert()` takes in a value and adds a new node with that value to the head of the list. `includes()` takes in a value and returns true if that value is in the list and false if it's not in the list. `toString()` returns a string that represents all of the values in the list.

+# Linked List Insertions
+Extend my LinkedList class to include append, insertBefore, and insertAfter functionality.

+## Challenge
+- Write the following methods for the Linked List class:

+  - .append(value) which adds a new node with the given value to the end of the list

+  - .insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value node

+  - .insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node

+## Approach & Efficiency
+Added three methods to the LinkedList class: append(), insertBefore(), and insertAfter().
+Created tests to verify the functionality.

+## API
+`append()` takes in a value and adds a new node with that value to the end of the list. `includesBefore()` takes in a value and a new value.
+It adds a new node with the new value before the node with value. `includesAfter()` takes in a value and a new value.
+It adds a new node with the new value after the node with value.